Testosterone. Even the word alone sounds manly.

 Many men seek help after developing multiple symptoms of low testosterone.

 If you think you may be suffering from low testosterone, reach out to a healthcare provider.
-They can do blood tests to measure your testosterone levels and check if they’re low.
+They can run blood tests to measure your testosterone levels and check if they’re low.

 Learn more in our guide to the signs of low testosterone in men.